-Cell Phones earlier were used for calling or texting purpose but nowadays, it is all in-in-one entertainment device.
+Earlier, mobile phones were used for calling or texting purpose.
+But, nowadays, it is all in-in-one entertainment device.
 Be it playing games, video calling, internet browsing, chatting, or streaming everything consumes battery.
-As a smartphone user, every one of us wants to charge the battery of our device very quickly and wants to last longer.
-However, do we always charge our phones the right way?
+As a smartphone user, every one of us wants to charge the battery of our device very quickly and wants it to last longer.
+However, the question remains do we always charge our phones the right way?
 This is the question we must ask ourselves for the long life of our phone’s battery.
+Can we extend your smartphone battery life to its max?
+Let’s talk about it in detail.

 Read also: Sony To Release A New Walkman In India

 So, the best way to charge your smartphone to save battery is to charge it partially and more frequently.
-For example charge your phone to 90 percent and keep using until it goes to 30 percent.
+For example charge your phone to 90 per cent and keep using until it goes to 30 per cent.
 After that, it is better to put it on the charge.
 This way your phone will be in a healthy charging/discharging cycle and it will increase the battery life.
+Do this, and you will be able to Extend Your Smartphone Battery life.

 There are many people who believe that trickle charging improves battery life.
 Contrary to that, it is a myth.
 It is recommended to unplug your phone when it’s partially charged and charge it more often, instead of charging it overnight.
 So, avoid trickle charging your phone to increase its life.
 As continuous trickle charging of a full battery can be the reason behind plating of the metallic lithium.
 This will reduce battery stability in the long term.